duncombe/wikis/Development-of-Test-Themes.md

 * Can we identify models or observations that are routinely used by the community but are not discoverable using these interfaces?

-#### Required data to answer the questions (source for each type of data identified in parentheses):
+### Required data to answer the questions (source for each type of data identified in parentheses):

 - High resolution coastline
 - Nearshore bathymetry
 - Precipitation [NWS Radar] (http://www.nws.noaa.gov/gis/otherpage.html)
-- Water quality ([USGS/EPA Water Quality web Services] (http://qwwebservices.usgs.gov/) and fecal bacteria indicators
+- Water quality ([USGS/EPA Water Quality Web Services] (http://qwwebservices.usgs.gov/) and fecal bacteria indicators
 - Presence of jellyfish/HABs
 - [USGS Flood Information](https://water.usgs.gov/floods/events/2012/sandy/sandymapper.html) Data
     * [SandyMapper](http://54.243.149.253/home/webmap/viewer.html?webmap=c07fae08c20c4117bdb8e92e3239837e)